FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 .. centered:: Figure 5.8-2 Force/Torque Sensor Configuration Information

-**Step3**：Select the configured force sensor number and click the "Reset" button.
+**Step3**: Select the configured force sensor number and click the "Reset" button.
 After the page pops up and the command is sent successfully, click the "Activate" button to check the activation status in the force sensor information table to determine whether the activation is successful; in addition, the force sensor will There is an initial value, and the user can select "zero point correction" and "zero point removal" according to the usage requirements.
 The force sensor zero point correction needs to ensure that the force sensor is horizontal and vertical, and the robot is not equipped with a load.

-**Step4**：After the configuration of the force sensor is completed, the sensor type tool coordinate system needs to be configured, and the value of the sensor tool coordinate system can be directly input and applied according to the distance between the sensor and the center of the end tool.
+**Step4**: After the configuration of the force sensor is completed, the sensor type tool coordinate system needs to be configured, and the value of the sensor tool coordinate system can be directly input and applied according to the distance between the sensor and the center of the end tool.

 Force/Torque Sensor Load Identification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~